 Closeness of Shave

-By virtue of having 5 blades the Fusion wins this.
+By having 5 blades, the Fusion wins this.
 The two extra blades will cut closer.

 Consumers also relay the same observation that more blades will cut closer.

 Choosing between 3 and 5 blades may come down to the type of facial hair you have.
 If you have a thicker and coarser beard – a 5 blade shaver may be a better option.